 The Loading Dock Grafton's open-air bar along the Mississippi offers a place to unwind and enjoy catfish fritters along with live music. graftonloadingdock.com

 My Just Desserts Keep an eye on the chalkboard at this Alton gem, where servers erase each sweet as it runs out.
 Mrs. Ledbetter's German Chocolate Pie goes fast. myjustdesserts.org

 State Street Market Try European-influenced salads, soups and sandwiches in a brick Alton building. statestreetmarketofalton.com

-Beall Mansion A 24-hour chocolate buffet and optional in-room spa services are part of the pampering experience at this turn-of-the-19th-century mansion in Alton. beallmansion.com
+Beall Mansion Chocolates delivered to your room are part of the pampering experience at this turn-of-the-19th-century mansion in Alton. beallmansion.com

 Tara Point Inn and Cottages The views alone are worth a stay at this property on a high bluff in Grafton.
 Choose main-house rooms or a cottage suite. tarapoint.com